 Unpickling data is similar to eval.
 On any public-facing server it is a really bad idea to unpickle any data sent from the client.
 For sending data from client to server, try some other serialization format like JSON.

-1.8.8 How can I use a Python function as an event handler and then remove it later?
+How can I use a Python function as an event handler?

 Note that the most straight forward way of doing this will not work: